Diagnose, Correct, and Learn from Manipulation Failures via Visual Symbols: Experiment

-\end{itemize} For each task, we collect 20 expert demonstrations for fine-tuning.
-To analyze the potential impact of visual symbols-following data on models trained with original demonstrations, the baseline experiments use two versions of fine-tuned $\pi _{0.5}$ models: one is fine-tuned with only expert demonstrations (base data), and the other is fine-tuned with both base data and visual symbols-following data (symbol data).
+\end{itemize} For each task, we collect 20 expert demonstrations for finetuning.
+To analyze the potential impact of visual symbols-following data on models trained with original demonstrations, the baseline experiments use two versions of finetuned $\pi _{0.5}$ models: one is finetuned with only expert demonstrations (base data), and the other is finetuned with both base data and visual symbols-following data (symbol data).

-\textbf{Workflow of the Policy Correction System.} The ALOHA robot first attempts to complete the manipulation task using the fine-tuned $\pi _{0.5}$ model under the normal textual task prompt, and our ViFailback-8B simultaneously listens to the robot's video stream at a set interval.
+\textbf{Workflow of the Policy Correction System.} The ALOHA robot first attempts to complete the manipulation task using the finetuned $\pi _{0.5}$ model under the normal textual task prompt, and our ViFailback-8B simultaneously listens to the robot's video stream at a set interval.
 If ViFailback-8B detects a failure, it generates a CoT-based diagnosis and low-level guidance, especially the code for drawing visual symbols based on the current observation of the robot.
-The visual symbols are then overlaid on the robot's camera view and fed into the fine-tuned $\pi _{0.5}$ model along with the textual prompt of the correction guidance to guide the robot to recover from the failure.
+The visual symbols are then overlaid on the robot's camera view and fed into the finetuned $\pi _{0.5}$ model along with the textual prompt of the correction guidance to guide the robot to recover from the failure.